The Foundation has decided to announce the program in 2021, and thereafter most likely every second year.

 Candidates nominated in 2021 must have obtained their PhDs after 1 January 2012.
 An exception may be made for nominees whose PhD date back to before 2012 and who on request can document a leave of absence due to parental leave, military service or extended sick leave that has taken place since the PhD exam.

-Researchers who received a recruitment package as part of the Foundation’s molecular medicine initiative (Lund University, University of Gothenburg, Linköping University and Umeå University) or the Wallenberg Autonomous Systems Program (KTH Royal Institute of Technology, Chalmers University of Technology, Lund University, Linköping University and Umeå University) or Wallenberg Centre for Quantum Technology cannot be nominated for a Wallenberg Academy Fellows grant.
+Researchers who received a recruitment package as part of the Foundation’s molecular medicine initiative (Lund University, University of Gothenburg, Linköping University and Umeå University) or the Wallenberg AI, Autonomous Systems Program (KTH Royal Institute of Technology, Chalmers University of Technology, Lund University, Linköping University and Umeå University) or Wallenberg Centre for Quantum Technology cannot be nominated for a Wallenberg Academy Fellows grant.

 A candidate cannot be nominated by more than one university.
 A candidate must, when nominated by a specific university, approve the nomination.